The BHLDN x Free People Collab Is A Boho Dream

 Did you recently accept your friend's bridesmaid proposal?
 Are you officially part of the bride tribe now?
 First, cheers!
 It's going to be an exciting time and one to remember forever.
-Second.
-Sit back and enjoy.
+Second, sit back and enjoy.
 It's time to take a gander at BHLDN and Free People's bridesmaid collection — especially if your friend's dress/wedding style revolves around that boho aesthetic.
-The two sister brands have collaborated on a limited-edition capsule of angelic bridesmaid dresses.
+It's also the first time the two sister brands have collaborated on a limited-edition capsule of bridesmaid dresses.

-The new bridesmaid line consists of six pieces (ranging from $298 to $418) with sizes ranging from XS-XL.
-There are lightweight maxi dresses, an off-the-shoulder mini design, and a two-piece set that features intricate lace, embroidery, and floral cutwork details.
-All different but with a similar lighthearted aesthetic.
+The new bridesmaid line consists of six pieces (prices begin from $298 to $418) with sizes ranging from XS-XL.
+There are lightweight maxi dresses, an off-the-shoulder mini design, and a two-piece set that features intricate lace, embroidery, and floral cutwork details — all different but with a similar lighthearted aesthetic.
 The delicate creations are eye-catching whether worn for the aisle or another occasion.
 I might wear one of the maxis for a wedding, and after the nuptials, I'd leave the 4-inch heels behind and glide into a pair of comfy summer sandals and a straw hat for a laid-back day at the farmers market.

 Advertisement